makrai/notes/bisk2004-ground-lang-bengio.md

 # WS3.
 Perception

 * axioms from which to extrapolate.
 Learned, physical heuristics, such as that
-  * e.g. a falling cat will land quietly, are abstracted into language metaphors like as nimble as a cat (Lakoff, 1980)
+  * eg a falling cat will land quietly, are abstracted into language metaphors like as nimble as a cat (Lakoff, 1980)
   * forms the basis for how people make entailment and reasoning decisions
 * children require grounded sensory input, not just speech, to learn language